CSIR-NET and DBT-BET Merged

 • Metabolic & synthetic biology

-• Emerging therapeutics (organoids, gene therapy)
+• System Biology & Emerging therapeutics (organoids, precision medicine)

 • Exam Strategy: Focus on core concepts, practical applications, and emerging trends; revise overlapping areas less frequently tested previously.